Go directly to product information

 Offer Out of stock

 The Piper mullesua is a fairly rare Asian pepper species.
-Although it is found in many countries in the Himalayas, in the west it is only available from Assam, a region characterized by mountains and plateaus.
+Although it is found in many countries in the Himalayas, in the west only the one from Assam is available, a region characterized by mountains and plateaus.

 The Assam pepper only grows in the wild, often on steep and rocky slopes.
 In English it is therefore called hill pepper.
-He is not cultured.
-The Piper mullesua is called a long pepper because, like long peppers, it has a fruit that is made up of many intergrown ovaries, like a blackberry.
-The difference with the classic ear-shaped long pepper, apart from the shape of the fruit, is the size of the fruits.
-These are the size of poppy seeds in the long peppers, and comparable to the grain of paradise in the Assam pepper.
+It is not cultivated.
+The Piper mullesua is called a long pepper, because like long pepper it has a fruit that is made up of many fused ovary, like a blackberry.
+The difference with the classic ear-shaped long pepper is, apart from the shape of the fruit, the size of those fruits.
+In the long peppers these are as big as poppy seeds, in the Assam pepper comparable to grains of paradise.

-This pepper grows on a climbing plant of approximately four meters high, with slightly hairy twigs and lance-shaped leaves.
+This pepper grows on a vine that is about four meters high, with slightly hairy branches and lanceolate leaves.
 The inflorescence is hermaphroditic.
-The flowering time in the Himalayas is from May to July, but on the west coast of India it blooms considerably earlier, from January to April.
+The flowering period in the Himalayas is from May to July, but on the west coast of India it flowers considerably earlier, from January to April.
 The fruit is barely a centimeter in size and stands on a stalk.

 The pungent substance in real peppers is piperine, the trademark of the real peppers in the plant genus Piperaceae.
-This piperine is virtually absent in this pepper.
-Instead, this pepper has a slightly numbing, tingling sensation on the tongue, as you would expect from a Sichuan pepper.
-Very exceptional for a real pepper.
+This piperine is almost absent in this pepper.
+Instead, this pepper has a slightly numbing, tingling sensation on the tongue, as you would expect from a Szechuan pepper.
+Very unusual for a real pepper.

-Not only the sharpness, but also the aromas develop during ripening.
-The main flavor components of this ripe 'slope pepper' are:
+Not only the sharpness, but also the aromas develop during the maturation.
+The most important taste components of this ripe 'slope pepper' are:

 • E-β-farnesene (22.8%), sweet, woody with citrus notes,